BasedAl/4K-Game-Launcher/README.md

 wrong i combined it or smth, i'm not sure. it's just a basic C# game launcher with a updater. i don't even earn money with this.

+Reuse: you can use this for free even for commerical use (when you could use steam instead)